 There are two types of attendees: presenters and spectators.
 Presenters are undergraduates (or recent undergraduates) who have a research project (oral or poster presentation) that they will be presenting.
 Everyone else, including parents and friends of the presenters, are encouraged to attend the Conference as spectators.
 Space for both presenters and spectators is very limited.
 Attendees should register as soon as they know they will be coming to the Conference.

 All abstracts must be submitted using the online Abstract Submission Form, which is accessible from the Registration page.
 Abstracts must be submitted by the abstract submission deadline that is listed on that page.
+Because some international students are required to obtain a visa in order to enter the United States and present, we have a separate abstract deadline for international students.
+No late abstract submissions can be accepted and there are no exceptions to this policy.

 All presenters and spectators must register for the Conference in advance.
 Registration is conducted online using the Registration Website, which is accessible from the Registration page.
 All registrations and all registration fees (see below) must be received by their respective deadlines, which are listed on the Registration page.
+No persons will be admitted to the poster or paper presentations without a pre-paid registration.

 A timeline for this year's abstract submission, registration, and payment process is available on the Registration page.